 Total Asset = Current Assets + Fixed Assets

-a) Liabilities: Liabilities include accounts payable, staff salaries, accrued liabilities, short-term borrowings and unpaid taxes.
+Liabilities include accounts payable, staff salaries, accrued liabilities, short-term borrowings, and unpaid taxes.

-Shareholder’s Equity: Shareholder’s Equity includes preferred stock/owners equity, common stock/public Equity and retained earnings.
+Shareholder’s Equity includes preferred stock/owners equity, common stock/public Equity, and retained earnings.

 The subheading included here are as per the balance sheet data we have taken.
 It differs from cases to cases.
 You can add or remove subheadings are per your requirement.